rschristopher/ischristtrue.com/src/modern-views/index.md

 ... and Hitler believed himself to be so.

-And yet these exact ideas go back even further, into the reign of terror or the French Revolution.
+And yet these exact ideas go back even further, into the reign of terror of the French Revolution.

 In fact, you'll find a clear lineage from the time of Robespierre and the atrocities of the French revolution, all the way to Hitler and the atrocities of the second world war, and then all the way forward to the present day to our nihilistic meaning crisis. all marching in lockstep through